 - Plug in the monitor first, and then turn on the PC.

 - Replace the HDMI cable, sometimes a cable may go bad.

 - Try another signal type if available for example: VGA, DVI, DisplayPort.

 - Test the monitor on a different computer with a HDMI port to make sure that it is not the video card.

-- Connect the projector to a different computer system (if available) to see if the issue is with the video card or the monitor.
-Check the user's guide to see if any special conversion connector or adapter is required for proper signal continuity between the video card and the projector.
+Connect the monitor to a different computer system (if available) to see if the issue is with the video card or the monitor.
+Check the user's guide to see if any special conversion connector or adapter is required for proper signal continuity between the video card and the LED/LCD.